 - On the bill, you will see a promotional description for your credit.

-- To receive promotional EIP credits, you must purchase your device on EIP and pay any down payment, taxes, or fees required at the time of purchase.
+- To receive Recurring Device Credits (RDC), you must purchase your device on EIP and meet any other requirements of the promotion.

-- You may have one EIP credit per line at a time.
-If you want to take advantage of a new EIP promotional credit and keep your current credit, you must pay off the existing EIP first.
-If you have a multi-line account, you may have one EIP credit for each line.
+- You may have one Recurring Device Credits (RDC) promo per line at a time.
+To get a new Recurring Device Credits (RDC) promo and keep your current credit, you must pay off the existing EIP first.

-- It can take up to two complete bill cycles for your EIP credits to appear on your bill.
-If you don't see EIP credits on the first bill, you will receive two credits on your next bill.
+- It can take up to two bill cycles for your Recurring Device Credits (RDC) to appear on your bill.
+If you don't see the credit on the first bill, you'll receive two credits on your next bill.

-- If the EIP credit is greater than your EIP payment, you will see two EIP credits; one credit for the same amount of as your EIP charge and a second for the balance of the remaining promotional credit.
+- If the Recurring Device Credits (RDC) promo is greater than your EIP payment, you'll see two credits on your bill; one credit for the same amount of as your EIP charge and a second for the balance of the remaining promotional credit.

-- EIP credits can't be sped up to pay off your device faster.
+- Recurring Device Credits (RDC) can't be sped up to pay off your device faster.

-After you've met the eligibility requirements and accepted an EIP credit promotion, you will receive a text notification that you qualify and have been enrolled in the promotion.
+After you've met the eligibility requirements and accepted a Recurring Device Credits (RDC) promotion, you will receive a text notification that you qualify and have been enrolled in the promotion.
 For promotions that require a port-in or trade-in, or are future dated, we send notification after you've met the eligibility requirements.

-Note: Our T-Mobile for Business and government customers don't receive text notifications about EIP credit promotions.
+Note: Our T-Mobile for Business and government customers don't receive text notifications about Recurring Device Credits (RDC) promotions.

-You can find the details on your EIP credit on the T-Mobile offer details page by looking for the Promo code for your offer.
+You can find the details on your Recurring Device Credits (RDC) on the T-Mobile offer details page by looking for the Promo code for your offer.